- Fruits: melons

 The primary goals of this project are to engage vegetable producers in testing the effects of biochar amendments on plant and soil health and educating the vegetable industry on the project’s findings.

 1) Evaluate soil application rates of fruit wood-prepared biochar for field-grown tomatoes and melons and establish parameters for subsequent trials.

-2) In collaboration with producers, evaluate how biochar amendment at the identified optimal rate influences crop yield of tomato and melon.
+2) Collaborating with producers, we will evaluate how biochar amendment at the identified optimal rate influences water holding capacity, crop yield and overall plant health of tomato and melon.